espressomd/espresso/doc/sphinx/run.rst

-Since you might be interested in thermodynamic properties of a reacting system you may use the Wang-Landau algorithm ::cite:`wang01a` to obtain them.
+Since you might be interested in thermodynamic properties of a reacting system you may use the Wang-Landau algorithm ::cite:`wang01a` to obtain them ::cite:`landsgesell16a`.
 Here the 1/t Wang-Landau algorithm ::cite:`belardinelli07a` is implemented since it does not suffer from systematic errors.
 Additionally to the above commands for the reaction ensemble use the following commands for the